Why Timely Invoicing Does Not Guarantee Getting Paid

 How Does Modern AR Automation Help?

 The best systems in 2026 focus on intelligent engagement rather than mechanical dunning.
-Monk's Intelligent Collections analyzes each customer to craft personalized outreach, which monk.com reports is 24% more effective than dunning.
-Instead of "your invoice is overdue," it references specifics: "Hi Sarah, following up on the Q4 project we completed in December, let us know if you need anything to process the invoice due January 15."
-It ingests conversation history and payment patterns to choose the message, timing, and channel, and it integrates with your accounting system to remove the busywork that makes consistent follow-up impossible.
-Monk customers see a 40%+ reduction in AR outstanding and save an average of 26 hours per month.
-For the full math, see the ROI breakdown for 2026, and for the related trap, why overdue invoices are not always a payment problem.
+Monk's intelligent collections and its AR agent, Julia, ingest the context of each conversation to craft personalized outreach, which Monk reports is 24% more effective than standard dunning.
+Instead of "your invoice is overdue," the message references specifics: "Hi Sarah, following up on the Q4 project we completed in December, let us know if you need anything to process the invoice due January 15."

 Frequently Asked Questions